Janmm14/ChatTranslator/README.md

 What is this plugin?

-This is a Spigot plugin that translates the server language and chat instantly for all players to their native
+This is a Spigot plugin that translates the server language and chat instantly for all players to their native.

 Why This plugin?